William W. Belknap: Corruption, resignation, and House impeachment (1876)

 On February 29, 1876, rumors that Belknap was receiving profits from traderships reached Representative Hiester Clymer, chairman of the Committee on Expenditures in the Department of War.
 In response, Clymer launched an investigation into the War Department.
 Although Clymer and Belknap were friends and had been college roommates, Clymer was a racist against black Americans who strongly opposed Republican Reconstruction.
 During Belknap's tenure, the Army was used in combination with the Justice Department to prosecute the Ku Klux Klan, a policy opposed by most Democrats.
 Caleb P. Marsh testified to the Clymer Committee that Belknap had personally taken Fort Sill tradership profit payments as part of the partnership agreement between Marsh and John S. Evans.
 On February 29, 1876, Belknap and his counsel went before Clymer's committee, but Belknap declined to testify.

 On the morning of March 2, Treasury Secretary Benjamin Bristow told President Grant of Belknap's impending impeachment.
 After Grant finished breakfast, Secretary Belknap and Secretary Chandler arrived at the White House.
-Belknap was extremely anxious, openly wept and confessed to Grant.
+Belknap was extremely anxious, openly wept, and confessed to Grant.
 Belknap handed Grant a one-sentence resignation letter.
 Grant personally wrote a letter accepting Belknap's resignation, which he placed on a White House mantel at 10:20 a.m.

 Clymer's committee was informed at 11:00 a.m. of Belknap's resignation.
 Although Belknap's resignation initially caused commotion among House members, it did not prevent action by the Clymer committee.
 The chairman of the House Managers cited authority that as a rule, the law does not recognize fractions of a day and the House saw no cause to make an exception in this case.
 The committee unanimously passed resolutions to impeach Belknap and drew up five articles of impeachment to be sent to the Senate; thus Belknap had both resigned and would be impeached at "the same time" on March 2, 1876, by a unanimous vote of the House of Representatives.
+This was the first of two times in US history that a cabinet secretary was ever impeached, the second being the impeachment of Alejandro Mayorkas in 2024.

 Speaker of the House Michael C. Kerr wrote to the Senate that Belknap resigned "with intent to evade the proceedings of impeachment against him," although within a few years of the 1797 impeachment of Senator Blount a number of officers including several judges had been threatened with impeachment and resigned to avoid it, after which the proceedings against them were abandoned.